Zapier

 ## Integration Shape

 Mailrith's Zapier integration is a Zapier Platform CLI app stored in `packages/zapier`.
-It uses Mailrith's existing public API instead of adding Zapier-only endpoints.
+The app uses Mailrith's existing public API instead of adding Zapier-only endpoints.

-The Zapier app authenticates with OAuth2 and PKCE, tests the connection through `GET /v1/capabilities`, subscribes instant triggers through `POST /v1/webhook-subscriptions`, and removes those subscriptions through `DELETE /v1/webhook-subscriptions/{webhook_subscription_id}`.
+The Zapier app authenticates with OAuth2 and PKCE, tests the connection through `GET /v1/capabilities`, creates instant trigger subscriptions through `POST /v1/webhook-subscriptions`, and removes those subscriptions through `DELETE /v1/webhook-subscriptions/{webhook_subscription_id}`.

 Use OAuth for Zapier so users approve a workspace connection in Mailrith instead of copying long-lived API keys into Zapier.